 Known as Georgia’s “Little Grand Canyon,” it comes as a surprise to know most Georgians have never heard about this hidden gem.

 Located 150 miles Southwest of Atlanta, this canyon sits on 1,003 acres.
 As a result of poor farming practices in the 1800s, soil erosion created these massive gorges almost 150 feet deep.
 Over the years, the natural flow of water and sand created this mesmerizing landscape with one of the most unusual and peculiar attractions – rusty cars!
 Left behind from an abandoned homestead, these cars date back to the 1950s.
-Park officials decided years ago it would be beneficial for the environment and the park to keep the cars in place and landscape left untouched.
-Now its become sort of a reminder or icon of history for fellow hikers to admire and take memorable photos.
+Park officials decided years ago it would be beneficial for the environment and the park to keep the cars in place and leaving the landscape untouched.
+Now it’s become sort of an icon of history for fellow hikers to admire and take memorable photos.

 Know Before You Go